redhatNORDICS/consulting-lab/examples/two_networks_mgmt_vpn/README.md

 2 networks, 1 mgmt network, VPN
 ===============================

-Run against a Hetzner host put into Rescue mode.
+Run against a Hetzner host that has _either_ been put into Rescue/New installation mode or have been configured with a Centos7 image.

-Sets up a Hetzner host with Centos7 and installs the basics, configures users and installs and configures OpenVPN.
+The playbook will set up your host with Centos7 and installs the basics, configures users and installs and configures OpenVPN.

-After VPN has been configured it will install and configure libvirt and the networks.
+After VPN has been configured it will install and configure libvirt and 3 virtual networks that are by default locked down.
-With the networks in place, the iptables role will create the FORWARDING rules for each network.

 At the end of playbook run you should be able to get started with provisioning VM's.